-Commented [BG15]: Consequential amendment in response to OS 135.10 Hydro Attack Limited.
+Commented [BG17]: Consequential amendment in response to OS 135.10 Hydro Attack Limited.

-62. More specifically, this includes:
+- 61. The experience of the values identified above from a wide range of public viewpoints. - 62.
+More specifically, this includes: - a.

-- a.
 The highly attractive and engaging large-scale composition created by the tree-lined glacial lake and 'green' peninsulas set within a broader mountain context seen either individually or collectively, juxtaposed beside an urban context. - b.
 At a finer scale, the following aspects contribute to the aesthetic appeal: - The highly dynamic qualities of the lake waters in terms of natural processes (wind and wave action, etc.) and human activity. - ii.
 The general absence of structures and the dominance of vegetation along the lake edges. - iii.
 The limited level of built modification evident within the landward parts of the PA, which forms a marked contrast to the urban context and imbues an impression of 'green relief'. - iv.
 The mature trees throughout the area which contribute to the scenic appeal. - Human activity on and around the bay, along with some of the surrounding buildings and marine craft within the bay.

-Commented [BG16]: OS 135.9 Hydro Attack Limited.
+Commented [BG18]: OS 135.9 Hydro Attack Limited.

-very low low low-mod moderate mod-high hiah very high
+Ì very low low low-mod moderate mod-hiah hiah verv high